1:1 Mentorship + Placement Support

 Full Stack Track

 For end-to-end roles.
-DSA clears rounds — and one strong project helps shortlisting a lot.
+DSA helps clear rounds, while one strong full-stack project improves shortlisting and gives you a better interview story.

 DSA relevance